-The theories and causations of psychopathology are explored, including biological, social, psychological, and familial influences.
+This course examines theories and causations of psychopathology are explored, including biological, social, psychological, and familial influences.
 Emphasis is placed both on individual orientation to diagnosis, as well as the diagnosis of types of dysfunctional family systems.

 PSY6190 Marriage and Family Therapy Assessment (3)